The Official Journal of the International Society of Biorheology

 See also our website for more information about this option IOS Press Open Library®.

 A PDF file of the page proofs of the article will be e-mailed to the corresponding author.
-These proofs must be corrected and returned with a completed reprint order form to VTEX, Vilnius, Lithuania, by courier mail as soon as possible.
+These proofs must be corrected and returned with a completed reprint order form to VTEX, Vilnius, Lithuania: email@example.com .
 Corrections other than printer errors should be avoided as much as possible.
 Costs arising from such corrections will be charged to the authors.

 Authors submitting a manuscript do so on the understanding that if their paper is accepted for publication, copyright in the article, including the right to reproduce the article in all forms and media, shall be assigned exclusively to the Publisher.